zt-iot/rabbit/syntax_spec_no_TAMARIN.md

   | channel[l, t, t']                                                                           (channel with security level l, read and write types t, t' respectively)
   | key[l, alpha, t]                                                                            (key used on data of type t with security level l and key kind alpha.
 Only parties with correct secrecy level and integrity level can access the key)
   | process[l, t]                                                                               (process with input parameter of type t and security level l)
-  | func[l, t*, t]                                                                              (function with 0 or more input types t and one return type t (t=Unit if f only does side effects), and security level l of the funcion code)
+  | func[l, t*, t]                                                                              (function with 0 or more input types t and one return type t (t=unit if f only does side effects), and security level l of the funcion code)

 RawTerm r ::=
 x                                                                                               (variable, a binder for any raw term r)